Shravanidhuri/SoulSync/README.md

-# 🌸 SoulSync- Your Emotional Companion
+# 🌸 SoulSync- Where Technology Listens With Emphathy

 ## 📖 About
 SoulSync is a simple and elegant web application designed to connect hearts through meaningful conversations.
 It allows users to chat, interact, and experience AI-powered conversations in a calm and minimalistic interface.